yexiang1992/opstool/docs/quick_start.rst

 ``opstool`` is your go-to solution for OpenSeesPy workflows.

-Quick Visualization Guide
+Quick Guide
 ---------------------------

+Below is a quick guide to getting started with opstool:

+`A simple but complete example: Two-Dimensional Moment Frame Analysis <src/examples/post/Frame2D/test_model.ipynb>`_.

 Below is a quick guide to getting started with visualization in opstool:

 `Quick Model and Eigen Visualization <src/quick_start/plot_model.ipynb>`_.

-`A simple but complete example: Two-Dimensional Moment Frame Analysis <src/examples/post/Frame2D/test_model.ipynb>`_.